spark451inc/wp-element451-events/readme.txt

 == Installation ==

-Plugin Settings
+=Plugin Settings=
-Add new “Options” section, this should be displayed first

-Add option to display max of 3 or 6 events (radio buttons)
+* Add new “Options” section, this should be displayed first ** Add option to display max of 3 or 6 events (radio buttons)

-Label: Maximum Events to show:
+*** Label: Maximum Events to show:

 Add option to always display Featured events first (checkbox)